What To Expect During Your Acupuncture Visit At The Mt. Pleasant Office

-No. It is best to stay home and rest and not spread illness.
+No. It is best to stay home, rest and not spread illness.
 Please keep me posted and there will not be a late cancellation fee.
-If you have a friend who can stop by, I carry herbs that may provide relief, such as reducing vomiting and diarrhea and fighting bronchial infections.
+If you have a friend who can stop by, I carry herbs that can provide relief, such as reducing vomiting and diarrhea and fighting bronchial infections.
 If you are experiencing a high fever (above 103), unrelenting vomiting, dehydration or other severe symptoms, see your primary care provider right away or go to urgent/emergency care.

 We can provide a super bill for you to seek reimbursement from your carrier.
 If you are in the military and might have acupuncture benefits or suffered an injury in an auto accident, please call to discuss.